EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 ### 4.4 Expressions

-Expressions in CSpeedy are combinations of literals, variables, operators, and function calls that evaluate to a value.
+Expressions in Celeris are combinations of literals, variables, operators, and function calls that evaluate to a value.

 #### Examples